 • Education and Hospitals (State Government) - approximately 24,000 jobs and an LQ of 6.44; among all categories, this represented the most jobs, 2nd highest LQ, and largest net job growth in the region

-20 The Region 9 area of analysis includes counties outside of the Charlottesville MSA (Culpeper, Fauquier, Madison, Orange, and Rappahannock counties).
-Where possible, findings from the Region 9 report that isolate the Charlottesville MSA
+&lt;sup>30 The Region 9 area of analysis includes counties outside of the Charlottesville MSA (Culpeper, Fauquier, Madison, Orange, and Rappahannock counties).
+Where possible, findings from the Region 9 report that isolate the Charlottesville MSA are used here.